Back to blog

 • Lighting equipment

 You can deduct these expenses while working from home if you use the following goods solely for your coaching or personal fitness services as a self-employed individual or small business owner.
 Even the home office tax deduction may be available to you.
-However, employees may no longer take advantage of this deduction because of the Tax Cuts and Jobs Act.
+Employees may no longer take advantage of this deduction because of the Tax Cuts and Jobs Act.

 You must fulfill two additional requirements in addition to being self-employed or the owner of a small business to be eligible for the home office tax deduction: